We provide efficient, safe and sustainable solutions to our customers

 Using 80% less water

-Water-recycling technology helps us use less water than cardboard-box systems
+Water-recycling technology helps us use less water than single-use packaging systems

 Cutting waste through collaboration

 IFCO RPCs are an important part of leading grocery retailers’ sustainability programs.
 For example, US retailer Kroger has calculated that its total use of RPCs in 2015 eliminated the use of more than 73,500 tons of waxed and corrugated boxes.